 —Bösendorfer piano artist, Matt Savage

 "Amazing, virtuosic, dynamic, impeccable and powerful guitar playing." —Best Guitarist by Down Beat Critics’ Poll, Joe Morris

 Guitar virtuoso, composer, bandleader and educator, Javier Rosario is the first ever Michel Camilo Scholarship winner.
 The scholarship was an initiative of the Dominican born, Grammy Award winning pianist.
 It has been the first scholarship of its kind in the history of the Dominican Republic, where Javier was born in Santo Domingo.
 In 2006, Javier attended Berklee College of Music under the full scholarship, graduating with the highest ratings ever given to a guitarist.
 In 2009, he performed at the Berklee Jazz and Blues Guitar Night: a concert which only featured the very top players of the entire school.
-Javier is one of only a few Dominicans who have performed at the world-famous Blue Note jazz club in NYC as part of their Emerging Jazz Series.
 In 2010, Javier decided to further his studies at the Longy School of Music of Bard College with a master’s degree.
 There he was acknowledged by his guitar teachers as possibly the highest-level guitarist ever to enter the jazz program.